tiloc/faiadashu/README.md

 ### Related projects
 [![Pub Version](https://img.shields.io/pub/v/fhir?label=pub.dev&labelColor=333940&logo=dart)](https://pub.dev/packages/fhir)
-This is mainly a user interface add-on to the awesome FHIRFLI "fhir" library: https://pub.dev/packages/fhir
+This is mainly a user interface add-on to the awesome FHIR-FLI "fhir" library: https://pub.dev/packages/fhir

 ### Contributing
 Contributions and discussions are welcome!
 This is currently not well-defined yet.
 I am posting an invite link to the awesome FHIR-FLI